Wreeper/BrowserCrasher/README.md

+# Death!
+This repository and related projects are archived, frozen in time.
+They may stop working at any time due to it being completely unmaintained.

+I, the owner of this repository, will not answer questions or offer support regarding this particular repository or project.
 # Browser Tab Lagger / Crasher
 This simple script in a .html file will lag or even crash your browser tab or your entire browser!
 # How does this work?